Rabies is a viral disease that infects the central nervous system. The disease affects humans and other animals.

 You can't tell if an animal has rabies by looking at it.
 Animals with rabies may act oddly.
 As an example, a bat that is out in daylight hours or cannot fly may be ill.
 Other animals may become very hostile or timid.
 If an animal, especially a bat or skunk, is behaving strangely, please contact Animal Management.

 Rabies is usually passed on through the bite of a rabid animal.
 Rabies is carried by saliva.
 Most rabies occurs in wildlife such as skunks, raccoons, and bats.
 In Colorado, bats are the most common host.
 Rabies is rare in domestic animals.

-Fortunately rabies is a disease that is easily prevented.
-Citizens can protect themselves by not feeding or handling wildlife.
-A person cannot be exposed if they do not come in contact with the infected animal.
-If an animal is exhibiting abnormal behavior please contact your local Animal Control agency.
+Rabies can be easily prevented.
+Making sure that pets are vaccinated is critical.
+Vaccinations are required by both State and local laws.
+People can protect themselves by not feeding or handling wildlife.
+A person cannot be exposed if they do not have contact with an infected animal.

 - Explore Rabies Prevention Tips from Jefferson County to find out ways to protect both animals and people.